Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Introduction

 where $Z_{N} \equiv Z_{N, \beta}$ denotes the partition function.
 In view of Assumption~\ref{ass:law:J}-(ii), the expected value of the partition function is finite, for all values of $\beta$ and provided that $N$ is chosen large enough.
 Notice that for $q=2$, the model becomes the disordered Curie--Weiss model.

-The spin configuration evolves as a discrete-time Markov chain $\Si^{N} \equiv ( \Sigma_{t}^{N} )_{t \geq 0}$, with state space $\cS_{N}$ and Glauber-Metropolis transition probabilities given for any $\si, \eta \in \cS_{N}$ by
+The spin configuration evolves as a discrete-time Markov chain $\Sigma^{N} \equiv ( \Sigma^{N}(t) )_{t \geq 0}$, with state space $\mathcal{S}_{N}$ and Glauber-Metropolis transition probabilities given for any $\sigma, \eta \in \mathcal{S}_{N}$ by

-where $[a]_{+} \ldef \max\{0, a\}$ and $d_{H}(\si, \eta)$ denotes the Hamming distance between configurations $\si$ and $\eta$.
-To lighten notation we will also write $\sigma \sim \eta$, if $d_{H}(\si, \eta) = 1$.
-The Markov chain, $\Si^{N}$, defined by $\pi_{N}$ is irreducible and reversible with respect to the Gibbs measure $\mu_{N}$.
-The associated (discrete) generator $\cL_{N}$ acts on bounded functions $f\colon \cS_{N} \to \mathbb{R}$ as
+where $[a]_{+} \ldef \max\{0, a\}$ and $d_{H}(\sigma, \eta)$ denotes the Hamming distance between configurations $\sigma$ and $\eta$.
+To lighten notation we will also write $\sigma \sim \eta$, if $d_{H}(\sigma, \eta) = 1$.
+The Markov chain, $\Sigma^{N}$, defined by $\pi_{N}$ is irreducible and reversible with respect to the Gibbs measure $\mu_{N}$.
+The associated (discrete) generator $\mathcal{L}_{N}$ acts on bounded functions $f\colon \mathcal{S}_{N} \to \mathbb{R}$ as

-For any $N \in \mathbb{N}$, we write $\Prob_{\!\nu}^{N}$ to denote the law of $\Si^{N}$ starting from an initial distribution $\nu$ in $\cS_{N}$, and $\Mean_{\nu}^{N}$ to denote the corresponding expectation.
-Furthermore, for $\cA \subset \cS_N$, we define the \emph{first return time} $\tau_\cA^N$ to be the following
+For any $N \in \mathbb{N}$, we write $\Prob_{\!\nu}^{N}$ to denote the law of $\Sigma^{N}$ starting from an initial distribution $\nu$ in $\mathcal{S}_{N}$, and $\Mean_{\nu}^{N}$ to denote the corresponding expectation.
+Furthermore, for $\mathcal{A} \subset \mathcal{S}_N$, we define the \emph{first return time} $\tau_{\mathcal{A}}^{N}$ to be the following

-The goal of the present paper is to compare the metastable behavior of the DCWP model with that of the standard mean-field CWP model.
+The goal of the present paper is to compare the metastable behaviour of the DCWP model with that of the standard mean-field Curie--Weiss--Potts (CWP) model.
 The latter is the model with Hamiltonian

-Quantities {such as} $\widetilde{Z}_{N}, (\widetilde{\Si}^{N}_{t})_{t \geq 0}, \widetilde{\pi}_{N}, \widetilde{\cL}_{N}$ and any other one with the $\sim$ superscript are defined analogously, taking $\widetilde{H}_N$ instead of $H_N$.
+Quantities {such as} $\widetilde{Z}_{N}, (\widetilde{\Sigma}^{N}(t))_{t \geq 0}, \widetilde{\pi}_{N}, \widetilde{\mathcal{L}}_{N}$ and any other one with the $\sim$ superscript are defined analogously, taking $\widetilde{H}_N$ instead of $H_N$.
 With an abuse of terminology and in accordance with the literature (see e.g.~\cite{BMP21} and \cite{BdHMPS24}), we sometimes refer to the models defined in terms of $H_{N}$ and $\widetilde{H}_{N}$ as the \emph{quenched} and the \emph{annealed} model, respectively.

 A particular feature of the CWP model is that its Hamiltonian can be expressed in terms of the \emph{empirical measure}, $L_{N}$, encoding the relative frequencies of the different colours.
-For this purpose, define $L_{N}\colon \cS_{N} \to \cP_{N}$ by
+For this purpose, define $L_{N}\colon \mathcal{S}_{N} \to \mathcal{P}_{N}$ by

-where $\cP \ldef \{x \in [0, 1]^{q} : \sum_{k=1}^{q} x_{k} = 1\}$ and $\cP_{N} \ldef \frac{1}{N} \mathbb{N}_{0}^{q} \cap \cP$.
+where $\mathcal{P} \ldef \{x \in [0, 1]^{q} : \sum_{k=1}^{q} x_{k} = 1\}$ and $\mathcal{P}_{N} \ldef \frac{1}{N} \mathbb{N}_{0}^{q} \cap \mathcal{P}$.
 Then, the Hamiltonian of the CWP model can be rewritten as